Further Reading: Being "Sensitive"

-It's not "just" in your head: you really do need more peace and quiet.
+It's not just in your head: some folks really do need more peace and quiet.

 Deciding whether or not a particular label suits us is is an important act of declaring.
 It invites us into a deeper relationship into the interior of ourselves — the way we experience the world, the way we respond to it.
 It also provides a new map of the landscape of our lives — possible reasons why we struggled here, and didn’t there.
-It provides a lens for revision on the story of our lives.
-And yet the reality of our lives often wriggles out from underneath the labels, or the labels themselves change as the culture around us shifts.
-This too is great fodder for storytelling.
+It provides a compassionate lens for revision on the story of our lives.

-Last week, a group of parents in my network met to talk about the body of new research on sensitivity, vis a vis our experiences of holiday overwhelm.
-Those of us who do notice a heightened sensitivity to their inner feelings and outer environments — what some researchers call “highly sensitive people” or “orchids” — are notoriously hard to coax out of our cozy blankets.
-But we are so much fun when we show up – with laughter, with realness, with stories, with questions.
+Last week, a group of parents in my network met to talk about the body of new research on this topic, vis a vis our experiences of holiday overwhelm.
+We sensitive folks are notoriously hard to coax out of our cozy blankets, but we are so much fun when we show up – with laughter, with realness, with stories, with questions.
 It was a delightful conversation.

-Below, I’m sharing some of the resources from that conversation — maps, mentors and fellow-travelers for the interior journey, if you are just beginning to investigate the notion of high sensitivity for yourself.
-If you have one to add, please post it below.
-You are also warmly invited to join our ongoing discussion of these resources on our Potluck for Feelings thread!
+Below, I’m sharing some of the resources from that conversation — maps, mentors and fellow-travelers for the interior journey, if you are just beginning to investigate the notion of sensory processing sensitivity for yourself.
+If you have one to add, please post it below!

 “We’re not an evolutionary accident, but an adaptation.
 We are not what you think we are.
 We are useful, valued, loved.
 We’re the scientists and artists, the dreamers and the engineers.
 We’re vital to all of it.”